Fine-grained access to databases and tables in the AWS Glue Data Catalog

 -

 You can limit access only to databases and tables.
-Fine-grained access controls apply at the table level and you cannot limit access to individual partitions within a table.
-For more information, see Table partitions and versions in AWS Glue.
+These controls apply at the table level.
+You cannot limit access to individual partitions within a table.
+For more information, see About access control for table partitions and versions in AWS Glue.

 -